proycon/gecco/README.md

         - Aspell is open-source lexicon-based software for spelling correction.
           This module enables aspell to be used from gecco.
 This is not a context-sensitive method.
+    - **Hunspell Module**
+        - Hunspell is open-source lexicon-based software for spelling correction.
+          This module enables aspell to be used from gecco.
+This is not a context-sensitive method.
     - **Lexicon Module**
         - The lexicon module enables you to automatically generate a lexicon from corpus data and use it.
 This is not a context-sensitive method.